Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

 \subsection{Invariance of Formal Geodesic Functions under the Weyl Group Action}

-In Fock-Goncharov higher Teichmüller theory, the Weyl group acts on the moduli space of framed local systems on an oriented surface by permuting the eigenvalues of the monodromy operators around the punctures.
-As a result, the traces of these monodromies are invariant under the Weyl group action.
+In Fock--Goncharov higher Teichmüller theory, the Fock--Goncharov--Shen Weyl group acts on the moduli space of framed local systems on an oriented surface by permuting the eigenvalues of the monodromy operators around the punctures.
+As a result, the traces of these monodromy operators are invariant under the Weyl group action.

 Analogously, the birational Weyl group action considered in this paper preserves the formal geodesic functions.
-As a preliminary step to proving the theorem, we prove the following lemma.
+We first prove the following lemma.

 \begin{lem} Let $Y_{i,j} = X_{i,j}{F_{i,j-1} \over F_{i,j}}$ and $F_{i,j} := 1 + X_{i,j} + X_{i,j}X_{i,j-1} + \cdots + X_{i,j}X_{i,j-1} \cdots X_{i,j-N_i+2}$.
 Then,

 where $i \in \left\{1,2, \cdots , \left\lfloor {n \over 2} \right\rfloor\right\}$. \end{lem} \begin{proof} Substituting the definition of $Y_{i,j}$ into the claim, the equation is equivalent to verifying the following identity: